Chavithra/degiro-connector/README.md

 # 3. Trading connection

-This this library contains two connector :
+This library contains two connectors :
 * quotecast.api : to consume real-time data.
 * trading.api : to manage your Degiro's Account.